giraldon/patent-regression/README.md

 Data was obtained from [Google's Patent Data](https://console.cloud.google.com/marketplace/details/google_patents_public_datasets/google-patents-research-data?filter=solution-type:dataset&q=google%20patents%20public%20datasets&id=4154f240-a4fb-461b-ac9d-2003ea3d107e) hosted on BigQuery

 Initially, my goal was to create a model which would predict the value of a given patent, by building a regression model around ground-truth values which were obtained from [this paper](https://github.com/giraldon/patent-regression/blob/master/SSRN-id2193068.pdf).
-However, I eventually found that I could not correlate the patent metadata strongly enough with the ground-truth values to justify predicting the value of any given patent.
+However, I eventually found that I could not correlate the patent metadata strongly enough with the ground-truth values to justify predicting the exact value of any given patent.

 Despite this, the project was very useful for visualizing which companies have put out the most valuable patents, and comparing across companies.
 Furthermore, I was able to determine the most valuable patent topics, to a certain degree, which allowed for an easy visual comparison.

 The presentation containing all of the visuals I created in tableau, as well as a general narrative is available [here](https://github.com/giraldon/patent-regression/blob/master/Patent_design%20(2).pdf)

-The video of my presentation is located [here](https://livestream.com/metis/events/8360820/videos/180566594)
+The video of my presentation is located [here](https://livestream.com/metis/events/8360820/videos/180566594).
+This is from the livestream of presentations given on our final projects at Metis. **My presentation starts at ~17:45**

 Any questions feel free to contact me at nicolas.giraldowingler@gmail.com